 We believe every child deserves a chance to succeed.

-The John Luke Hughston Endowment Fund at the Jesuit College Preparatory School of Dallas has been established in honor of John Luke Hughston.
-This endowment fund impacts the lives of the students, faculty, and the greater Dallas community by educating and forming Men for Others, who are charged with changing our world.
+The John Luke Hughston Endowment Fund at the Jesuit College Preparatory School of Dallas was established in honor of John Luke Hughston.
+This endowment fund impacts the lives of students, faculty, and the greater Dallas community by educating and forming Men for Others who are charged with changing our world.
 During the 2019-20 academic year, Jesuit Dallas granted more than $2.6 million in financial assistance to 275 students.

-John Luke was a 2012 graduate of Jesuit Dallas.
-Here, he developed his servant mindset and learned the Ignatian philosophy of “Men for Others.”
-He graduated from TCU with a degree in Finance.
+John Luke graduated from Jesuit Dallas in 2012.
+There, he developed his servant mindset and learned the Ignatian philosophy of “Men for Others.”
+He then graduated from TCU with a degree in Finance.
 John Luke passed away on May 2, 2021, two weeks before his 27th birthday.

 JESUIT DALLAS is a private Catholic high school in North Dallas that provides a student-centered Jesuit education emphasizing community service.
 The more than 10,000 graduates — Men for Others — serve as leaders in communities throughout the globe.